FactorySimPy/FactorySimPy/docs/basic_components.md

 #### Slotted-type Conveyor

-**Slotted-type**: This variant moves items from one end to the other at fixed time intervals, simulating a belt with predefined slots.
+This variant moves items from one end to the other at fixed time intervals, simulating a belt with predefined slots.
 Its behavior is governed by teo key parameters- a constant `delay` between two successive movements and `capacity` that defines the number of slots available on the conveyor.
 It can hold up to `capacity` number of items at a time.

 **Basic attributes**